 9 am: City Hall (Stadshuset)

 Why go to City Hall?
 City Hall is Stockholm’s most important municipal building.
 Every year, the Nobel Peace Prize banquet is held here.
 This is also the site of a crazy number of marriage ceremonies per day (38 ceremonies in 4 hours, ranging from 30 seconds to 3 minutes per ceremony!).
 Tour the rooms gilded in gold and learn about the fascinating history of this important Stockholm site.

 The best part of the visit just may be this sweeping view over Stockholm from the top of the tower.

 City Hall can only be visited on a tour.
-Tours last approximately 50 minutes and are offered from 9:30 am to 3:30 pm during the summer months, with reduced hours during the off-season.
+Tours last approximately 50 minutes and are offered from 10 am to 3 pm.
+From early June to late August, tours are offered more frequently.
 You cannot book your tickets in advance unless you are traveling in a group of 10 or more people.

 Before you arrive in Stockholm, visit the City Hall website to get updated hours and pricing for the day of your visit.
 Occasionally, tours are not offered if an event is being held at City Hall.

 11 am: Royal Palace (Kungliga Slottet)